They’re natural conversation-starters: You can’t

 At Extra Place, between the Bowery and 2nd ave, the streets are paved with Art.

-By adding art to the street side of the Citibike kiosks, each one can become a unique work of art reflecting the block or neighborhood it is created in.
+By adding art to the street side of the Citibike kiosks, each one can

 update 7/15/2013

 Turns out DOT may be doing some painting.
-This from Tribeca Citizen:
+This from Tribeca Citizen: TEMPORARY ART ON FRANKLIN STREET

-A city Department of Transportation rep said that the asphalt on the little block of Franklin that’s now closed because of Citi Bike racks is set to be painted by an artist. ...
-The paint will be exterior-grade latex, and it’ll be there for a year, slowly fading over time.
-Also, the DOT plans on considering this idea at other Citi Bike locations link
+A city Department of Transportation rep said that the asphalt on the little block of Franklin that’s now closed because of Citi Bike

-According to the contest rules, “any trip on a bad weather day counts as double.” link
+gift card and a $25 Starbucks gift card.
+According to the contest rules, “any trip on a bad weather day counts

+BTW what happens durinng the winter to bikeshare systems?
 With a simple tweet of “À l’année prochaine!“, BIXI, Montreal’s bikesharing system, has gone into hibernation for the harsh Canadian winter.

 109:Enjoy Cycling Tel Aviv with your Own Private Bike Guide!